About This Program

 The intention is to work with an organization to fully implement the practices of the 3-5-7 Model® through a customized plan.
 This will include installation, initial implementation and full implementation strategies.
 Outlined below are descriptions of possible activities that comprise each phase.

 - Initial Implementation (Integration): Training begins with a 1-day overview and a 2nd day session for applications of practicing the 3-5-7 Model®, including introduction to the Readiness Continuum and Skills Development Guide Tools.
 Within six weeks, a third day of training is recommended as an on-site coaching experience where cases are presented and the Readiness Continuum is applied towards use of the 3-5-7 Model®.
 Coaching begins about one month (minimally) following the initial training and those who will be using the 3-5-7 Model® in their practices are encouraged to identify a case to begin implementing the model after training.
 Coaching sessions are provided via web conferencing technology; are structured, one-hour sessions, occurring once or twice a month; and provide direct staff and/or supervisors with support on applications of the 3-5-7 Model®.
 A minimum of 10 coaching sessions are required as part of implementation the program.
 Organizations are encouraged to continue coaching sessions on an ongoing basis to become proficient in practicing the 3-5-7 Model®.
 Additional 3-5-7 Model® programs, Resource Parent Program and Groups Program for adolescents, are built on the continued coaching applications.
 An onsite consultation session is provided 10 months post training to support the fidelity of practice applications.
 In the second year, consultation/coaching is continued and the foundation is built upon by introducing enhanced programming such as the 3-5-7 Model® Resource Parent Program and 3-5-7 Model® Groups Program.

 - Measurement and Evaluation of Outcomes and Internal Trainer Certification are features that can be included at any step of programming.
 These activities should be explored in the Implementation Planning phase.

-Additional information about each phase is located on the website.
+Additional information about each phase is located on the program's website.